 Focus On: Equitable Economic Development

 In partnership with the Africa Legal Support Facility, ISLP recently sent Jean-Pascal Boutin, a London-based Eversheds partner and Ramu Ramaswamy, of counsel in Paris, to lead a regional workshop on renewable energy contracts.
 ISLP has also collaborated on 12 workshops by ISLP volunteers for government officials and others in Tanzania.
-In October 2012 Scot Anderson, a partner at Davis Graham & Stubbs and Andrew Thompson of ACT Financial Consulting led a five-day training on best practices for tendering, negotiating and drafting petroleum and gas agreements for 35 participants from the Prime Minister's Office, the Ministry of Energy and Minerals, the Tanzania Petroleum Development Corporation, the Tanzanian Revenue Authority and the Tanzania Investment Center.
+Scot Anderson, a partner at Davis Graham & Stubbs and Andrew Thompson of ACT Financial Consulting led a five-day training on best practices for tendering, negotiating and drafting petroleum and gas agreements for 35 participants from the Prime Minister's Office, the Ministry of Energy and Minerals, the Tanzania Petroleum Development Corporation, the Tanzanian Revenue Authority and the Tanzania Investment Center.